Check our Fine Arts Calendar for a current list of upcoming music programs and performances.

 Known for its spirit and inspired sound, the Basketball Pep Band consists of students who are members of the Greyhound Sound.
 Seating in the band is determined via a musical audition.

-Drum majors, music section leaders and marching section leaders are members of the Spirit Band.
+Drum majors, music section leaders, and marching section leaders are members of the Spirit Band.
 The Spirit Band performs on campus and throughout the region at events that do not require the full instrumentation of the Greyhound Sound Marching Band.
+The Spirit Band was pleased to perform for former First Lady Laura Welch Bush in October of 2004.
 Members regularly receive compensation for their service.

 Bands Social Media Pages: